-Every three years or so, PGCEA members sit down with representatives of the Board of Education to discuss salary, benefits, planning time, classroom discipline, school safety, non-teaching duties, materials, and more.
+Every three years or so, PGCEA members sit down with the Board of Education representatives to discuss salary, benefits, planning time, classroom discipline, school safety, non-teaching duties, materials, and more.
 Agreements reached as a part of these talks become the contract between the Board of Education and PGCEA members.
-The contract governs wages, benefits, and working conditions for everyone in our bargaining unit, which includes teachers, specialists, guidance counselors, speech and occupational therapists, pupil personnel workers and psychologists.
-The contractual language we are able to negotiate depends on a number of variables, including:
+The contract governs wages, benefits, and working conditions for everyone in our bargaining unit, including teachers, specialists, guidance counselors, speech and occupational therapists, pupil personnel workers, and psychologists.
+The contractual language we can negotiate depends on several variables, including:

 - The political climate in the county and state

-Maryland's State Board of Education and many local boards of education are trying to limit the range of issues teachers can bring to the bargaining table.
+Maryland’s State Board of Education and many local boards of education are trying to limit the range of issues teachers can bring to the bargaining table.
 For example, they have said that we cannot negotiate over education policy issues such as class size.
 PGCEA disagrees.
-We believe these kinds of issues are critical to our ability to do our jobs and to assure the highest quality education for our students.
-The county government can refuse to fund the contract as negotiated - and has.
+We believe these kinds of problems are critical to our ability to do our jobs and assure our students’ highest quality education.
+The county government can refuse to fund the contract as negotiated – and has.
 Because the law in Maryland does not create a level playing field, teachers face a continuous battle to protect the gains they win in negotiations.
 It takes our collective action to protect our negotiated agreement.